santiagofinol/ai-validation/README.md

 ---

-## Honest Limitations
+## Limitations

-- Not production-ready.
-Don't use this for anything that matters without understanding its assumptions.
+- Obviously Not production-ready.
+Don't use this for anything that matters please.
 - The standards database is manually curated regex.
 It'll miss new or niche standards and has no live connection to ISO or IEC.
-- No real medical device domain expertise.
-I chose that domain for its well-defined language, not because I know FDA regulations.
+- Not trained on real medical device expertise. simply used for it being well defined.
 - Scoring weights are empirically tuned heuristics, not validated against human judgement.
-- No semantic contradiction detection yet.
-The tool won't catch "must be waterproof" in run 3 and "must allow airflow" in run 7.
-(Keyword-antonym map is implemented as v1.)
+- No semantic contradiction detection yet
 - Local LLM limitations.
 Llama 3.2 doesn't know medical device regulations well.
 Scores would improve with a frontier model.

 ---